Article

 What AJC Health did here is they went ahead and make it easy on them, just to scan and perceive the requirements by putting them in bullet points.
 This clarity will help the vendors not to doubt what is being asked of them.

-It's often very tempting to keep discussions of budgets rather vague, but really the best thing one can do is be upfront regarding financial constraints.
+4. Cost Limitations and Considerations: It's often very tempting to keep discussions of budgets rather vague, but really the best thing one can do is be upfront regarding financial constraints.
 Alternatively, if possible, a range or cap can be given to let the vendors offer solutions that may be financially feasible.

-The estimated budget for this project is $12,750 and covers all aspects of development, testing, and implementation.
+Example: The estimated budget for this project is $12,750 and covers all aspects of development, testing, and implementation.

 This direct approach will help the vendors conform their proposals to your financial constraints, meaning that only realistic bids will be proffered.

-In other words, every project has a different potential hiccup.
+5. Anticipate Problems and Prepare for: In other words, every project has a different potential hiccup.
 Being upfront about potential roadblocks makes a vendor aware of what they're getting into and whether they know how to find a workaround.

 For example: DoGoodGov is a federal entity that requires all materials, including multi-media to conform to the standards of Section 508 Compliance.
 Specialized knowledge is needed from vendors in 508-Compliance for the production of video.